An-A-The/Metacrafters/README.md

-execute the function and retrieve the "Hello World!" message.

 The Solidity program you provided is a simple "Hello World" program that demonstrates the basic syntax and functionality of Solidity.
 It is a contract written in Solidity and can be used to develop smart contracts on the Ethereum blockchain.

 To execute this program, you can use Remix, an online Solidity IDE.
 Follow these steps to get started: